 There’s no better time for organizing tax records than right now.
 Since you just filed your taxes, you’re aware of what was hard about the process and what parts of filing you can streamline.
 This may mean creating a physical file or a file on your computer where you can store receipts as they come in.
 Since more and more receipts arrive via email, you may want to create a separate receipts folder in your email account so they’re easy to find.

 If you think you’ll be able to claim new deductions or credits next year, now is the time to start gathering the information to do so.
-If you expect to lose a credit or deduction you claimed last year (for example, you or one of your dependents is no longer in school, so you can’t claim the higher education tax credit), you can start considering other ways you can lower your tax burden to compensate.
+If you expect to lose a credit or deduction you claimed last year, you can start considering other ways you can lower your tax burden to compensate.
 This may mean contributing more to your retirement plan or donating to charity.
 Being proactive makes it a lot easier to find everything you need when you’re ready to file your taxes next year.

 If you think you may be able to itemize your deductions, consider keeping all your receipts.
 When you itemize deductions, you can deduct the amount of sales tax you paid on goods throughout the year.
 Although the IRS provides a sales tax calculator that calculates a standard tax deduction based on your income and ZIP code, you may have spent more than the standard, especially if you made a large purchase — like buying a car or building a house — and paid sales tax on the supplies.